erraji-lab/erraji-lab-stockchecker-fixed/README.md

 creat a file and name it (.env) put this:

-DB= you mongodb db link here
+DB= bring your mongodb db link here by creat account in https://cloud.mongodb.com/ PORT=3000
-PORT=3000
 NODE_ENV=test